ADACS-Australia/2023-03-20-Coding-Best-Practices-Workshop/_episodes/ProjectStructure.md

 > ## Structure our project
 > - Create a new directory for your project with a name that makes sense to you
-> - Create a directory to store our scripts
+> - Create a directory to store our scripts called `mymodule`
-> - Save your initial python script as `sim_stars.py` and put it in the scripts directory
+> - Save your initial python script as `sky_sim.py` and put it in the module directory
 > - Create a `README.md` file and make a short note about what this project is about {: .challenge}